CodeUpJewell/AWS-Cloud-Security-Recoverability-in-AWS/README.md

 Project Files

-    cloudformation: This folder contains the CloudFormation template.
+    CloudFormation template.
-    s3: This folder contains artifacts of static website.
+    s3 static website.
+    screenshots containing all the relevant documented.
-    screenshots: This folder contains all the screenshots taken at time of doing project. estimates.md: This file explains the RPO and RTO for the project setup.
+    estimates.txt explains loosely the RPO and RTO for our project setup.